-Can I use my white card to work in any state?
+Can I use my card to work in any state?

-Yes, it allows you to work in any Australian State.
+Yes, it allows you to carry out construction work in any Australian State.
 This was also known as the Red, Green or Blue Cards depending on your State or Territory previously.
-It is now standardised and nationally recognised with each state issuing its own white card that can be used anywhere.
+It is now standardised and nationally recognised with each state issuing its own Construction Induction Card that can be used anywhere.
 You must keep this available for inspection whenever you are on a construction site.

-This course will cover all aspects of working safely on a construction site.
-In the CPCCWHS1001 Prepare to work safely in the construction industry course you will learn:
+This training is a construction induction course that will cover all aspects of working safely on a construction site.
+In the CPCCWHS1001 Prepare to Work Safely in the Construction Industry course you will learn:

 - Overview of rights, responsibilities and roles of holders